Fraktal-Norge-AS/HydroRL/README.md

 git clone https://github.com/Fraktal-Norge-AS/HydroRL.git
 ```

+Create a directory `hps_server` directory in `/home/${USER}/`, it will be used to store the HPSDB.db and the logging database.
+The location of this database can changed by altering the volume location in the [docker-compose.yml](docker-compose.yml) file.

 Build the docker containers (note that this might take a couple of minutes):
 ```
 docker compose build